Bruce Cumings: Intellectual life and scholarship

 Cumings has not confined himself purely to the study of modern Korea but has written broadly about East Asia and even books about the expansion of the American West.
 He wrote Industrial Behemoth: The Northeast Asian Political Economy in the 20th Century, which seeks to understand the industrialization of Japan, both Koreas, Taiwan, and parts of China, and the ways that scholars and political leaders have viewed that development.

 Cumings wrote in his book North Korea: Another Country: "I have no sympathy for the North, which is the author of most of its own troubles," but he alludes to the "significant responsibility that all Americans share for the garrison state that emerged on the ashes of our truly terrible destruction of the North half a century ago."

 In a talk given at the University of Chicago in 2003, Cumings declared that the US had "occupied" South Korea for 58 years.
-In 1945, he explained that the Chinese and Soviets had armies in the north of Korea and that the Americans had an army in the south.
+He explained that, in 1945, the Chinese and Soviets had armies in the north of Korea and that the Americans had an army in the south.
 The Soviets withdrew in 1948, followed by the Chinese in 1958, but US troops remained in South Korea, and in the event of war, the US commander would control the South Korean Army.
 He disputed the contention that North Korea had cheated on the October 1994 Agreed Framework.